haleyga/poloniex-exchange-api/README.md

 A few convenience properties and methods are provided:

-##### rawClient
+##### rawAgent
-This gives the user acces to the underlying request forwarder.
-While not very useful to a user, it does expose the request signing algorithm via `rawClient#signMessage`.
+This gives the user access to the underlying request forwarder.
+While not very useful to a user, it does expose the request signing algorithm via `rawAgent#signMessage`.

 ##### isUpgraded()
 This method returns a boolean corresponding to whether or not the user has provided API keys to the client.